What Are Dapps? The New Decentralized Future

 To engage in an ICO, follow the steps below:

-Stay up to date.
-Find out their Slack group, Twitter handle and official website.
+- Stay up to date.
+Find out their Slack group, Twitter handles and official website.
 Keep up with their ICO announcements and plans.

 In choosing the right ICO to invest in, ask yourself the following questions: